romilly/s2ag-corpus/README.md

 The first dataset release in which a duplicated data anomaly was fixed is the `2024-06-18` release.

-The project contains the code that I use to download a dataset release, load the data into Postgres, and aply subsequent diffs.
+The project contains the code that I use to download a dataset release, load the data into Postgres, and apply later diffs if they are available.

 It also contains experimental code to explore references and citations and present them graphically.